kod2ulz/gostart/api/README.md

 Future enhancements for this package include:

+- [x] **Framework Agnosticism**: Complete framework-agnostic design allowing use with Gin, Echo, Fiber, or standard `net/http`.
-- **Enhanced Error Parsing**: Deeper inspection of database and validator errors to provide even more specific and helpful error messages (e.g., "user with this email already exists" from a SQL unique constraint violation).
+- [ ] **Enhanced Error Parsing**: Deeper inspection of database and validator errors to provide even more specific and helpful error messages (e.g., "user with this email already exists" from a SQL unique constraint violation).
-- **Framework Agnosticism**: The long-term vision is to leverage the `RequestParam` interface to allow the request/response lifecycle to be used with other web frameworks like Fiber, Echo, or the standard `net/http` library.
-- **Automated API Documentation**: Structure the API definitions in a way that enables the automatic generation of OpenAPI (Swagger) specifications.
+- [ ] **Automated API Documentation**: Structure the API definitions in a way that enables the automatic generation of OpenAPI (Swagger) specifications.
+- [ ] **Additional Framework Implementations**: Built-in support for Echo, Fiber, and other popular frameworks.